 At Conquest Centre, we have many ongoing maintenance tasks onsite that are undertaken by the team from BGSW CRC, from painting to poo picking, which provides us with invaluable support.

 The BHS work tirelessly for every horse, rider and carriage driver, focusing on horse welfare, horse and rider safety, access and rights of way, education and examinations, and working with the proprietors of riding schools, livery yards and trekking centres to maintain the highest standards.
 We are a BHS approved riding school which offers accredited British Horse Society Training.
-We offer BHS approved riding tuition, practical experience, Stage 1 training, and Progressive Test 1 – 6 coaching and assessment.
-BHS training is open to all abilities of students.
+We offer BHS approved riding tuition, practical experience, BHS Stage 1 training and Progressive Test 1 – 6 coaching and assessment.
+BHS training is open to students of all abilities.
 Please get in touch with Jess Thresher if you would like to discuss course fees and availability.

 Following many years of operating as an RDA Centre, Conquest Centre became an independent charity in 2015.
 We are accredited with the Accessibility Mark.
 Riding for the Disabled Association (RDA), in partnership with Hoof (the British Equestrian Federation’s participation initiative) launched Accessibility Mark to encourage more people into the world of horse riding and its therapeutic benefits.
 Operating as an independent charity with the Accessibility Mark enables Conquest Centre to benefit from partnership with the RDA, whilst offering a wider range of activities and therapies.

 Instructor Chantal Bannister is a certified 3 Star Horse Boy Practitioner, and is trained to back ride at canter.
 The Horse Boy Method was pioneered as a child-led way of helping to gain communication with non-verbal children with Autism, by Rupert Isaacson (author of New York Times best-seller ‘The Horse Boy’).
 At Conquest Centre, we have found this method useful for children with a broad range of disabilities.
 Back riding is also very useful for children who are unable to sit unsupported, because it allows the instructor to provide full support until the child has developed sufficient muscle strength.
 Chantal continues to train regularly with Rupert, and sometimes his travels bring him to Conquest Centre for a visit.